 Can Chickens Survive 110 Degree Weather?

 Only with significant help.
 110°F is a lethal temperature for poultry.
 You must provide emergency cooling like ice, fans, or bring them indoors.
-It’s critical to know when to call the vet for a backyard chicken if they stop responding to cooling measures.

 Conclusion

 Raising chickens in hot climates is totally possible if you choose the right birds.
 Don’t wait until it hits 100°F to make a plan.
-Go check your coop’s ventilation right now, and if you are ordering chicks for spring, put a Leghorn or Naked Neck in your cart—you will thank yourself in August when they are the only ones still laying eggs.
+Go check your coop’s ventilation right now, and if you are ordering chicks for spring, put a Leghorn or Naked Neck in your cart.
+You will thank yourself in August when they are the only ones still laying eggs.

 Stay cool out there!